jnmaloof/rdacca.hp/README.md

+This is Julin Maloof's attempt to parallelize some functions in rdacca.hp

+## original readME

-rdacca.hp is an R package for hierarchical and variation partitioning in multiple regression and canonical analysis, to install it, please use the following command in R:
+rdacca.hp is an R package for hierarchical and variation partitioning in multiple regression and canonical analysis.

 install.packages("rdacca.hp")
 #or